-Thompson noted that the CBC “did not set out to exclusively investigate Subway” as its first story looked at chicken from several fast food chains, and pointed out that the CBC published its correspondence with Subway.
+Thompson noted that the CBC “did not set out to exclusively investigate Subway” as its first story looked at products from several fast food chains, and pointed out that the CBC published its correspondence with Subway.

 iMediaEthics has written to Subway to ask for a copy of the lawsuit.

 You May Also Like...

 The CBC’s Feb.
 24 Marketplace episode was titled, “The chicken challenge: Testing your fast food.”
 Its online news story explained the CBC arranged for DNA analyses of several fast food restaurants’ food and that when it came to Subway, “oven roasted chicken scored 53.6 per cent chicken DNA, and the chicken strips were found to have just 42.8 per cent chicken DNA.”
 The CBC noted that Subway defended its products and rejected the CBC test findings.

 Subway responded to the report in a statement on its website claiming CBC’s report was based on “factually incorrect data” and the claims were “false and misleading.”